 So where does ash play a role?

-Since cat food, mostly dry kibble does tend to have higher levels of ash, coupled with a diet too low in protein and improper pH levels, these factors together could potentially have an impact on your cat’s urinary health.
+Since cat food, mostly dry kibble does tend to have higher levels of ash, coupled with a cat’s diet too low in protein and improper pH levels, these factors together could potentially have an impact on your cat’s urinary health.

 While there is no bottom line, essentially ash in of itself is likely not a problem for cats who are in good health.
 A low ash cat food, though, provides a better balance of minerals and reducing the chances that those minerals are in excess.
-Excess minerals themselves, as opposed to ash in of itself, could potentially lead to urinary issues, but in correlation with other factors.
+Excess minerals themselves, as opposed to ash in of itself, could potentially lead to urinary tract health problems, but in correlation with other factors.

 But low ash may be especially a safe option for a cat who’s had urinary tract issues in the past, or is breed more prone to such health conditions.